tju-amt/plumberhub-client/README.md

 # plumberhub-client
-A Client SDK impliemented by python
+A Client SDK of PlumberHub impliemented by python